 - Are there any fears that hinder you from doing the right thing?
 If there are, what are those fears?

-If you are in a difficult situation and the will of the Father is not clear to you, and there are competing voices in your life, perhaps we can serve you.
-If you would like that then please go to this link to learn all ways in which that could happen for you.
+- If you are in a difficult situation and the will of the Father is not clear to you, and there are competing voices in your life, perhaps we can serve you.